 Development phase.
 As the company develops its product, it begins to take planning, goal setting, and accountability more seriously.
 At this time, adding experienced directors to the Board becomes increasingly important.

-Often at this time, the company raises capital from outside investors, who are often angels.
+Often at this time, particularly if the company is not virtual, it raises capital from outside angel investors.

 It is at this point that a properly constituted Board with clear terms of reference can begin to be effective, as described in all of the accompanying documents.

 Rapid Growth.
 If the company develops a product which satisfies a need, it should experience rapid growth when it begins selling.
-In previous years, this was often the time for the company to raise venture capital funding.
-Currently, many software and web companies can scale quickly without the need for venture financing.
+In previous years, this was often the time for the company to raise venture capital funding to fund the rapid scaling of the company.

 If the company is able to scale without VC backing, the founders nonetheless should look to restructure the Board to bring additional experience and governance.
 They will have considerably more freedom and time to do so, as the restructuring is not a condition of imminent financing.
 They will have a deeper pool of talent to draw from than the candidates the VC will propose.